efrecon/primer/docs/steps/install.md

   user running the script.
 - Permissions for the destination, defaults to `u+rw,g+r,g-w,o-rw`.

-In the source specification, any occurrence of the following keywords, with a leading and ending `%` (percent) sign will dynamically be replaced by their value.
-This allow to plan for copying depending on the identification of the
-host:

-- `host` (or `hostname`) will be replaced by the name of the host
-- `mac` will be replaced by the MAC address of the first ethernet interface found on the host, in lowercase.

 Copying occurs in sequence and in this order:

 - First all specifications from the active lines in the file bundle are honoured.
 Copying occurs in the order of the lines in the file.
 - Then are all specifications coming from the command-line (or the content of the `PRIMER_STEP_INSTALL_TARGETS` environment variable), in order, are honoured.

 Having a specific order permits to copy directories, but overwrite a specific file using host-specific information.
 Or to have generic file installation specification that will be overwritten for a given host.